“Knowledge is knowing that a tomato is a fruit. Wisdom is knowing not to put it in a fruit salad.” — Rugby player Brian O’Driscroll

 - Royalties or broker payments in lieu of dividends of $10 or more.

 It’s always best to consult the IRS instructions for any form and to seek advice from a tax attorney when needed, but here are some general instances when you are required to issue a 1099:

 - Services over $600 performed by an LLC, LLP, or independent contractors or consultants, and paid for by check, ACH, or debit card: Issue a 1099-NEC.

 - Rent over $600: Issue a 1099-MISC.

 - Medical and health payments over $600: Issue a 1099-MISC.

-1099s do not need to be issued to C-Corps, with the exception of medical and health payments, gross proceeds paid to attorneys, or substitute payments in lieu of dividends or tax exempt, all of which require a 1099-MISC.
+1099s do not need to be issued to C-Corps (check the W-9 to see if they are a C-Corp), with the exception of medical and health payments, gross proceeds paid to attorneys, or substitute payments in lieu of dividends or tax-exempt, all of which require a 1099-MISC.

 1099s are also not required for things such as business travel expenses, employee expense reimbursement, office supplies, freight, storage, or similar items, or rent if the payments are made to real estate agents or property managers.